 Although you have to be lucky with the weather, crowds in Amsterdam are much more bearable outside peak season.
 To avoid crazy crowds while still enjoying good weather, we recommend visiting Amsterdam in April, May, September, or even as late in the year as early October.
 If you want to avoid cold, wet, and windy weather, avoid November to February.
 Check our daily crowd predictions for the best dates in 2023.
 Below you can find our month-by-month guide to the best time to travel to Amsterdam.

 Best time to visit Amsterdam for weather

 The weather in Amsterdam can be cold and wet or sunny and dry.
 If you don’t like rain, the best time to avoid Amsterdam would be November to February.
-The best weather hits the city when the larger crowds are in town as well.
+The best weather hits the city when the larger crowds are also in town.
 The driest and sunniest weather is during peak season: June to August.

 How busy is Amsterdam in January?

 January weather is an excellent reason to skip Amsterdam.
 It can be wet, cold, and windy.
 During colder years, the canals freeze, and you can skate through the city.
 Unfortunately, global warming is making this less likely each year.
-In terms of crowds, January is perfect if you want to avoid crowds.
+Regarding crowds, January is perfect if you want to avoid crowds.
 You can even get lucky with the weather.
-Except for some British stag parties on the weekends, groups skip the city during the first month of the year.
+Groups skip the city during the first month of the year except for some British stag parties on the weekends.
 A January trip to Amsterdam is an excellent idea if you can deal with the possible adverse weather.
 If you can’t stand the cold, we advise you to pick another quiet(er) month like March.